Keep both CLAT and AILET options open to maximize your chances.

 Conclusions and Inferences: Drawing logical inferences and conclusions from given statements

-Premises and Assumptions: Identifying the assumptions and premise in given statements and predicting the likely result.
+Premises and Assumptions: Identifying the assumptions and premises in given statements and predicting the likely result.

 Cause and Effect: Identifying the likely factors that have led to a certain outcome or result and studying the cause and effect relationships between the situations.